-PRO HAC VICE SPONSOR& CO-COUNSEL LAWYER
+PRO HAC VICE SPONSOR & LOCAL COUNSEL LAWYER

 As the capital city of our great nation, Washington, D.C. hosts a constant flow of tourists and visitors from around the world who come to enjoy our rich history, museums, culture, and attractions.
 Whether these visitors are here on business or pleasure, they do sometimes encounter local law enforcement and may find themselves charged with a criminal offense like DUI, assault, drug possession, or another criminal or traffic violation.

-If you are an attorney from outside the Washington, D.C. metropolitan area who is representing a client facing criminal charges in the District, I can assist you through the process of pro hac vice admission in either the Superior Court for the District of Columbia or the United States District Court for the District of Columbia.
+If you are an attorney outside the Washington, D.C. metropolitan area who is representing a client facing criminal charges in the District, I can assist you through the process of pro hac vice admission in either the Superior Court for the District of Columbia or the United States District Court for the District of Columbia.
 Either as a sponsor for your pro hac vice application, or as local counsel assisting both you and your client through the life of the case, I can help to ease the burden of this somewhat daunting task.

 Pro Hac Vice Admission in Washington, D.C.
 Courts